Today's Top Gainer

 Amounts in Rs.
 Lacs

-The detailed report on initiatives taken during 2017-18 can be accessed at the website of the company at www. omaxauto.com.
+The detailed report on initiatives taken by the company during the year under review can be accessed at the website of the company at www.omaxauto.com .

 DEVELOPMENT AND IMPLEMENTATION OF A RISK MANAGEMENT POLICY